 Sarah has degrees from The University of San Diego and The University of Chicago.
 She lives in Point Loma with her husband and three young children.

 Term expires March 1, 2023

-Ms. Urushima-Conn is the President and CEO of the Asian Business Association, the leading voice on business, cultural and political issues for San Diego’s Asian and Pacific Islander Community.
-She has more than twenty years of experience in community outreach, marketing and public relations.
+Ms. Urushima-Conn is the President and CEO of the Epilepsy Foundation where she advocates for individuals and families impacted by seizures and seizure disorders.
+She is formerly the President and CEO of the Asian Business Association, the leading voice on business, cultural and political issues for San Diego’s Asian and Pacific Islander Community.
+She has more than twenty five years of experience in community outreach, marketing and public relations.
 Ms. Urushima-Conn is the former Associate Executive Director of Development for the Center for Community Solutions (CCS), and was the chief fundraising and marketing officer for the nonprofit agency.
 Prior to joining CCS, she worked for more than a decade as the Community/Media Marketing Manager at KGTV/10 News where she was responsible for the station's community affairs programs, non-traditional revenue generation and all press and promotions.
-Ms. Urushima-Conn serves as the President of the California Diversity Council, San Diego Chapter; is the Immediate Past Chair of the Asian Business Association Foundation; past Chair of the Asian Business Association Board of Trustees; past President of Girls Incorporated of San Diego, Scholarship Committee; member of the San Diego Foundation; and marketing committee for The San Diego Public Library Foundation.
+Ms. Urushima-Conn serves as the President of the California Diversity Council, San Diego Chapter and Board Member for San Diego Rotary, Club 33.
+She is a former board member with the San Diego Public Library Foundation, and is a past Chair of the Asian Business Association Foundation, past President of Girls Incorporated of San Diego, Scholarship Committee; member of the San Diego Foundation.
 She graduated from UC San Diego with a BA in Communications.